xtralifecloud/node-slate/source/includes/index.md

 If you want to search for something, you probably want to use the indexing API.
 You can use it to index gamers (for match making), or matches, or anything.
 It's free-form, so it can apply to every use case.
 It works in parallel to other APIs.
 For instance, you could create a match, then index it to allow searching matches.
 Or you could index gamer's properties for fast retrieval.So the API is very simple and quite generic.
+The indexing API is based on ElasticSearch.

 **Note:**<br>
 The indexing API is an unauthenticated API: you don't have to be logged in as a user to use it.